hacss/hacss.github.io/src/getting-started.md

 ## Testing It Out

-It is recommended to create a temporary working directory somewhere on your system as this introduction to Hacss will involve two files: an HTML document and the corresponding style sheet that Hacss will generate.
+This exercise will involve two files: an HTML document that you will create and a CSS file that you will generate with Hacss.

 First, create a file called `index.html` with the following content: